Geometry and holonomy of indecomposable cones: Results about indecomposable subalgebras of

-\bbem We want to remark that \Cref{generalL} can be used to determine $H^1(\g,V)$ for the other two types of indecomposable subalgebras of $\so(V)_L$, those that leave invariant the null vector $\e_-$ (notations as in \Cref{z1lemma}, for details about these subalgebras see \cite{bb-ike93}).
-One of them is of the form $\g=\g_0\ltimes V_0$ and one can show that
+\bbem Similar arguments can be used to determine $H^1(\g,V)$ for the other two types of indecomposable subalgebras of $\so(V)_L$, those that leave invariant the null vector $\e_-$ (notations as in \Cref{z1lemma}, for details about these subalgebras see \cite{bb-ike93}).
+One of them is of the form $\g=\g_0\ltimes V_0$ and by applying to above arguments to $\b:=\z\ltimes V_0$ one can show that